 The Outlook for Earthquake Insurance Costs

-Insurance is based on the ability of the insurer to pay out losses and the ability for the insurer to collect enough premiums to cover the claims that occur.
-With very low percentages of people purchasing earthquake insurance, the cost is higher because there isn't sufficient premium being collected from the masses to cover the risk.
+Insurance is based on the ability of the insurer to pay out losses and collect enough money to cover the claims that occur.
+Since there are not many people buying earthquake insurance, the cost is higher because there isn't enough being collected as a whole.

 Weighing the Pros and Cons of Earthquake Insurance

-After reviewing the facts, only you can decide whether or not it is worth paying for earthquake insurance.
-It is tough to predict when an earthquake will occur, and although regions may have long periods of low activity, it only takes one major event to create damage or destruction on your property.
+Only you can decide whether or not it is worth paying for earthquake insurance.
+It is tough to predict when an earthquake will occur.
+While regions may have long periods of low activity, it only takes one major event to damage or destroy your property.